TechByTheNerd/cloud-image-for-proxmox/centos/README.md

 ### STEP 4: Add the new, imported disk to the VM.

-This attaches the Ubuntu Cloud image to the VM.
+This attaches the CentOS Cloud image to the VM.

 ### STEP 5: Add a CD-ROM.